apify/apify-docs/sources/platform/actors/development/builds_and_runs/index.md

 ## Lifecycle

-Actor builds and runs share their lifecycle.
-Each build and run starts with the initial status **READY** and goes through one or more transitional statuses to one of the terminal statuses.
+Actor builds and runs share a common lifecycle.
+Each build and run begins with the initial status **READY** and progress through one or more transitional statuses to reach a terminal status.

 ```mermaid
 flowchart LR